thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/topics.md

 If a message is published to the topic `sensors/room1/temperature`, **both subscriptions match** this topic.

 In this case, TBMQ will not send the message to each matching subscription.
-Instead, it will deliver the message to the **first subscription that matches**.
+Instead, it will deliver the message to the **subscription with the highest QoS**, or to the first matching subscription if multiple have the same QoS.

 ### Configuring maximum topic segments